Freshwater Angelfish Care Guide, Facts, and FAQ

 Do angelfish sleep?

-Most fish sleep, and angels are no different.
+Most fish sleep and angels are no different.
 But fish sleep isn’t quite the same as human sleep.
 Instead, fish experience periods of reduced metabolism, while they still remain alert to danger.
 If you peek into your tank at night you might catch your angelfish sleeping!

-The freshwater angelfish is one of the most beautiful keep you can keep.
+The freshwater angelfish is one of the most beautiful fish you can keep.
 But, as you can see from this article, they have some very precise care requirements.
 They are also very common in the aquarium industry, and many a newbie has brought home an angel or two only to find them belly-up the next morning.